windmill-labs/windmilldocs/docs/getting_started/0_scripts_quickstart/3_go_quickstart/index.md

+---
+title: "Go"
+slug: "/getting_started/scripts_quickstart/go"
+---

-# Python Quickstart
+# Go Quickstart

-In this quick start guide, we will write our first script in Python.
-Windmill provides a Python `3.11` environment.
+In this quick start guide, we will write our first script in Go.

 Scripts are the basic building blocks in Windmill.
 They can be run as standalone apps, chained together to create [Flows][flows].